Part 2: Site Development Strategies and the Prospect-Sachem Triangle (coming soon…)

 Simultaneously, the block to the north bounded by Bristol, Ashmun, Webster, and the Canal Trail was being turned into a new City park.
 This block has a similar development history as its southern neighbor in that during the late-19th century it developed 30 or so modest wood frame dwellings on nearly as many lots, in addition to several ground level shops.
 In the first decade of the 20th century, however, this block welcomed the 2-story brick St. Mary’s Parochial School on an L-shaped lot mid-block along Ashmun Street.
 While the Elm Haven low-rises were built in 1939 and the high-rise in 1955 to its north and west, this block remained largely intact until the mid-20th century when an addition was built onto the rear of the school and houses began to be replaced with parking areas or left as vacant land.
 Close to a dozen buildings had been demolished by 1965 and within five years no other buildings remained on the block besides the private schoolhouse.
-Later used by the St. Martin De Porres Academy prior to the school’s move to Columbus Avenue, the schoolhouse sat abandoned in the late 1990s and was eventually demolished during the development of Monterey Place.
+Used by the St. Martin De Porres Academy beginning from 1956 until the school’s move to Columbus Avenue, the Ashmun Street schoolhouse sat abandoned in the late 1990s and was eventually demolished during the development of Monterey Place.
 The block was vacant – except for a basketball court near the corner of Bristol Street and the railroad – for nearly a decade before being turned into Scantlebury Park.
 Equipped with a playground, splash pad, ball field, expanded basketball court, and an expansive open green area, the park hosts a number of community events and is well-used by nearby residents during nice weather.

 Running parallel with these developments, the population of Dixwell, or census tract 1416, grew by 3.2% between 2000 and 2010.
 While the completion of Monterey Place accounts for some of that growth, the black population declined while the white, Hispanic, and Asian populations grew, which is indicative of property investors and Yale employees purchasing houses in the residential blocks bounded by Mansfield Street and Winchester Avenue between Sachem Street and Hillside Place – an area referred to as the Winfield section.
 In 2015, a private developer renovated a series of distressed properties christening them Ashmun Flats at 320 Ashmun Street, which included a former Church and problem bar for the neighborhood, into market rate rental apartments and retail space.
 In addition to acquiring properties along Sachem and Prospect Street, from 1969 to 2002 Yale University purchased nearly all of the houses along the eastern side of Mansfield Street.